ushahidi/Ushahidi_Web/README.markdown

     Note: Your account must have all the privileges listed above in order to run Ushahidi on your webserver.

-* Run the install script
+* Run the install script:
     To run the install script, point your browser to the base url of your website: (e.g. http://www.example.com).

     You will be guided through a series of screens to set up the database and site settings depending on the installation method you choose (Basic or Advanced)